-The only way I know to fight feelings of despair is to get together with other like-minded people, share ideas, and take action.
+The only way I know to fight feelings of despair is to get together with other like-minded people, share ideas, and see how we can together and separately take action.
+I always come away feeling better.
+Hopeful.

 You can meet these people and groups in many places.
 I found my group in my church, South Church in Andover: South Church Green Team.
 Two other local churches that I know about are active: West Parish in Andover has a Green Team (West Parish Community Action).
 North Parish in North Andover has the Climate Justice Task Force (North Parish Climate Justice).
 All three churches have large solar PV arrays generating their electric power!